-Success Indicators Actual 2019-20 Target 2020-21 Target 2021-22 Number of people aged 65+ referred to Community Resource Team.
-Not applicable 2200 2200 Percentage of reablement packages completed that: a) Reduced the need for support b) Maintained the same level of support c) Mitigated the need for support Not applicable Establish baseline (a) 33% (b) 11% (c) 48%
+Success Indicators Actual 2018-19 Target 2019-20 Target 2020-21 Number of people aged 65+ referred to Community Resource Team.
+N/A N/A Establish baseline Number of referrals to Community Resource Team on Saturday, Sunday and Monday.
+N/A N/A Establish baseline Percentage of reablement packages completed that: a) Reduced the need for support b) Maintained the same level of support c) Mitigated the need for support N/A N/A Establish baseline